aeonBTC/IbisWallet/README.md

 ## Disclaimer

-Ibis is vibecoded and audited by the most current frontier AI models.
+Ibis is coded and audited by the most current frontier AI models.